chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-029-locksmith-pc-talk-frankie-mouse.md

 Mouse logged into an online bulletin board used by hackers that displayed a list of text filed that provided information on how to commit software piracy, such as "Basics of Cracking 101."
 He said that if you didn't already know how to pirate software, these files would teach you.
 Mouse clarified that he did not write these how-to files.
 Someone else wrote them and they were now available throughout the country on different boards.

-Kildall asked how many people were involved in these kind of bulletin boards.
+Kildall asked how many people were involved in these kinds of bulletin boards.
 Mouse said it depended on the board.
 Some had as few as 100 members, while others might have between 2,000 and 3,000 users.

 Cheifet asked if it was possible to use the board Mouse had logged onto to actually get a piece of pirated software.
 Mouse explained that there were separate online repositories known as AE Lines used to actually download pirated software.
 These were not bulletin boards.
 Rather, they allowed the pirate to call a computer and download programs where the copy protection had been cracked.